 4. Password Manager Settings

-If you’re using a password manager like LastPass, 1Password, or Bitwarden, you can now enable a flag in Google Chrome that will make your life a little bit easier.
-With the flag enabled Chrome will automatically fill in your username and password when you visit a website that’s in your password manager.
-Once the flag is enabled, restart Chrome and you should see the new behavior when visiting websites that are in your password manager.
+With the flag enabled Chrome will automatically fill in your username and password when you visit a website added to your password manager.
 You should also check out these tips to use Chrome’s password manager.

 URL: chrome://flags/#password-manager-redesign